neuro-inc/neuro-cli/README.md

 ### neuro admin add-cluster-user

-Add user access to specified cluster with one of 3 roles: admin, manager or<br/>user.
+Add user access to specified cluster.<br/><br/>The command supports one of 3 user roles: admin, manager or user.

 **Usage:**